Topic RS: Completeness and Soundness

 Would the system still be complete?

-If we remove rules I and E the system
+we remove rules

 will no longer be complete.
 There are formulas